This post may contain affiliate links. Please read my disclosure for more info.

 This is also a great time to take note of any pillows that may need replacing.

-Rotate/flip mattress if needed
+Rotate/flip mattresses if needed

 Once your bedding is in the wash and you’ve stripped your mattress, you may want to rotate or flip your mattress as needed.

-Flipping your mattress twice a year helps to maintain its form prevent one side from having more wear than the other.
+Flipping your mattress twice a year helps to maintain its form and prevent one side from having more wear than the other.

-Dust/polish dresser and nightstands
+Dust/polish dressers and nightstands